-When a Customer establishes a new account, a charge is applied to their first bill.
-This charge applies to both those Customers who are new to Hydro Ottawa's distribution

-Service Area and those who have moved locations within Hydro Ottawa's distribution Service Area.
+When a Customer establishes a new account, an account set-up charge is applied to their first bill.
+This charge applies to both those Customers who are new to Hydro Ottawa's Distribution System Service Area and those who have moved locations within Hydro Ottawa's Distribution System Service Area.